AKSB-GP/DH2323_Ocean_simulation/README.md

 ### Fractal Brownian Motion:

 Fractal Brownian Motion is the process of creating values that tend to similar to previous values but still appear random to us humans.
 It is essential created through multiple layers of perlin noise and is a common application within procedural generation.
 In short it is used to create random values without being completely random.
 I higly recommend to read this chapter from The Book of Shaders: https://thebookofshaders.com/13/ as it explains the concept quite well.

-Current version of my ocean shader.
+Below is the Current version of my ocean shader.

 ![image](https://github.com/AKSB-GP/DH2323_Ocean_simulation/assets/35559511/e76ef8c2-6af6-4208-984b-8343d90bef11)

 While certainly better than earlier attempts I felt dissatisfied with the current lighting and and lack of subsurface scattering.
 My focus will be to implement these features.
 The overall appearance of the ocean is largely based on the amount of waves that are being added in combination with normal maps